Buonacquisto: History

 In 1261 Buonacquisto is listed among the castles subject to Spoleto, and for this reason it was attacked by the people of Rieti, then at war with Spoleto.
 In 1347 the locality passed under the control of the Comune of Spoleto.
 In 1405 Francesca, widow of Chiaromonte, lord of the castle, donated it to Spoleto, which stationed a garrison there in 1411 during the war of Ladislaus of Naples against the city.

 According to Adone Palmieri, the name "Buonacquisto" (literally "good purchase") was thought to have been given ironically by the Spoletini, who conquered the settlement during the civil wars.
 Some authors believed that the original name was "Melaci", referring to a nearby locality about half a mile away, where the ruins of an ancient castle known as "le Casaline" were still visible.

 In 1463 Spoleto consolidated its authority over Buonacquisto, though shortly afterwards, in 1490, the castle no longer appeared in the lists of the Spoletine district.
 In 1519, during the pontificate of Leo X, the community of Buonacquisto drew up its own statutes, marking a renewed phase of local self-organization.

 At the end of the 18th century, during the Roman Republic, Buonacquisto was included in the Canton of Terni within the Department of Clitunno.
 In 1799 Buonacquisto is mentioned among the places placed under the governorship of Paolo Arcangeli of Arrone, following the reconquest of the area during the conflicts with the French Republic.

 Geography

 The settlement stands on a hill with a wide horizon and measures about a quarter of a mile in extent.
 Nearby is a large fruit-bearing wood called Monte di San Nicola, and the nearest stream, known as la Forma, flows into Lake Piediluco.

 Demographics

-In 1701 the population of Buonacquisto was recorded as 187 inhabitants.
+In 1701 the population of Buonacquisto was recorded as 187 inhabitants, a figure that increased to 231 by 1782.

 In the 1853 census Buonacquisto counted 55 families and 55 houses and 291 inhabitants, with 100 living in the main settlement and 191 in rural dwellings.
 Annual marriages numbered two or three, with about ten deaths, matching the number of births.

 According to the 1911 census Buonacquisto had 73 families and 284 residents.
 Of these, 130 lived in the main settlement and 154 in scattered dwellings.